MicrosoftDocs/quantum-docs/articles/optimization-overview-introduction.md

 -
 Together, the cost function and the search space are often referred to as an *optimization landscape*.
 In the case of a problem that involves two continuous variables, the analogy to a landscape is quite direct.

-Let's explore a few landscapes and see which are good candidates for QIO.
+Let's explore a few landscapes and see which are good candidates for quantum-inspired optimization.

 ## Optimization landscapes